bondarukoleh/automation_sandbox/playwright/info.md

 5. It has detailed trace with each test.
 6. Super easy setup for different tests set with `projects`, where you can setup as many options for your tests as you wish.
+7. Interesting possibility to reduce time spend on login between each test with the shared logged `page` among the tests, depend on test, describe, or worker.